A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Results

 This demonstrates the possibility of highly chromatic antennae producing a false confident detection of the 21cm signal when a highly chromatic antenna is used.
 However, such systematic errors can be identified when using this foreground modelling method.
 This is done by considering model fits at many different $N$ values.
 In the case of the log spiral antenna, the 21cm signal models found by model fits using successive $N$ values around the highest evidence $N$ are in agreement with each other.
 Each fit detects the same signal.
 However, in the case of the conical sinuous, the signal found can be observed to change with successive $N$ values, as can be seen in \Cref{fig:con_sin_true_signal}.
 This helps identify that such signals are still subject to systematic distortions.

 Overall, the results of the conical sinuous antenna demonstrate that, whilst the foreground model described here can successfully correct for chromatic distortions in global 21cm experiment data sufficiently to identify a 21cm signal, it will not necessarily be able to do so for any arbitrarily chromatic antenna.
 The method was successful in enabling a 21cm signal to be accurately identified using a log spiral antenna, despite it being sufficiently chromatic as to mask the 21cm signal if no correction, or even a simple correction assuming an unchanging power distribution, is made.
 However, for the much more strongly chromatic conical sinuous antenna, a 21cm signal injected at 85MHz could not be identified, even as $N$ was made large.
+In practice, the model complexity $N$ could be increased further.
+However, as the value of $N$ at which the evidence peaks makes for a good indication of the quality of the antenna and general setup, such as integration time, this is sufficient for comparison with the log spiral antennae, which peaks in evidence at much lower $N$.

 A further limitation of this method of fitting physically motivated foregrounds arises due to the noise model used.
 The simulated data used in this paper were all generated with uncorrelated Gaussian noise, and the likelihoods used also all assumed uncorrelated Gaussian noise.
 In practice, it is not reasonable to assume that the noise of each channel of data from a global 21cm experiment would be uncorrelated.
 This will lead to the likelihoods used in this paper having more statistical information than would be the case when fitting real data.
-The more ideal case of using a physically motivated, realistic noise model will be considered in future work.
+The more realistic case of using a physically motivated, realistic noise model will be considered in future work.